itsciccio/project-greed/README.md

 - **Recyclable Items Browser** - Quick access modal to view all recyclable items at a glance, with search functionality, item images, and click-to-search integration
 - **Expedition-1 Requirements** - View all stages and requirements for the Expedition-1 Project, including item requirements with images and category-based credit requirements
 - **Settings Menu** - Accessible via the settings icon next to the search box, allows you to toggle extra features and access additional tools
+- **Live Twitch Stream** - Embedded Twitch stream panel that automatically opens when the streamer is live and closes when offline, with live status detection and visual indicators
 - Items can appear in multiple categories simultaneously
 - Modern, responsive UI with Material Design icons